mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 For these I use [Web Site Blocker](https://chromewebstore.google.com/detail/web-site-blocker/aoabjfoanlljmgnohepbkimcekolejjn) with time rules so that the above sites are blocked between 20:30 and 07:15.

-I then configure it with an exception so that my Instagram profile page and my X.com profile page are always allowed, thereby allowing me to produce content but not consume it.
+I then configure it with an exception so that my Instagram and X profile pages are always allowed, allowing me to produce content but not consume it.

 ### Passwords
 Both site blockers are secured with a password.